Out Of The Cage: A centennial celebration of John Cage and friends at Trinity Laban Conservatoire

 The second break saw the venue once again burst into live, resuming the vast amount of activity dotted around the place.
 A particular gem was a student-performed rendition of Terry Riley’s In C, followed by what seemed like a random cabaret act, dressed all in black and lace with piano accompaniment.
 The sheer amount going on at this event, coupled with the interactive aspect and the constant smell of cooking made for a most enjoyable and interesting experience.
 The eye to detail throughout was amazing and no exhibit felt more of less importance; each one wanting to be explored.
 A few humorous aspects jumped out, including the busts in one room wearing John Cage facemasks.
 A little giggle for sure.

 The cafe (later in the evening hosting the Happening Finale) provided a great place to refresh, although even this space was not free of performers; the free wandering opera singers often drifting into this area.
 A pianola was playing continually on one side, Trinity students constantly changing over the rolls from a range of repertoire.
 Towards the front of the building a reception area and separate room were dedicated to two starkly different installations.
 The entrance saw a black sheet engulf a small area where a performer gently brushed a cactus with a powder brush, the resulting sound put through a variety of electronic filters producing a bizarre and interesting sound world.
-Next door a jazz pianist accompanied a creative art installation as two artists created works alongside a mantlepiece topped with various radios tuned to different stations.
+Next door a jazz pianist accompanied a creative art installation as two artists created works alongside a mantelpiece topped with various radios tuned to different stations.

 With performers and performances here there and everywhere, this was a jumbled ball of activity that, throughout its ten hour running time, never got boring.
 With constant set changes there were instances where performers were carrying equipment through dance routines, at points even the audience having to dash through the action.
 This seemed to break down that barrier between performer and observer; the result being a more relaxed and interactive experience.
 With everything happening at the same time the sound overlaps throughout the building were simply stunning.

 The final concert of the evening saw the UK premiere of The City Wears a Slouch Hat, bringing to an end a most exciting and enjoyable day.
 A fitting tribute to John Cage and to all of the performers and composers featured.
-This was a wonderful platform for new composers to have their pieces performed throughout the day as well as a great opportunity for the general public to delve into the world of twenty first century classical music.
+This was a wonderful platform for new composers to have their pieces performed throughout the day as well as a great opportunity for the general public to delve into the world of 21st-century classical music.